rukevweubio/Infrastructure-Monitoring-with-AWS-EC2-Prometheus-and-Grafana/README.md

 - Prometheus for metrics collection.
 - Node Exporter to scrape system-level metrics from the EC2 instances.
 - Grafana for visualizing the collected metrics in real-time

+## Problem Solved
+Monitoring cloud infrastructure is crucial for maintaining performance, security, and cost efficiency.
+This project solves Lack of Visibility: Real-time monitoring of CPU, memory, disk, and network usage.
+Manual Monitoring Overhead: Automates deployment using Terraform, reducing manual setup.
+Centralized Dashboards: Grafana provides a unified view of system metrics.